We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Chronic knee pain is long-term pain, swelling, or sensitivity in one or both knees.
 The cause of your knee pain can determine the exact signs and symptoms you may experience.
-Chronic knee pain is a broad condition; many conditions can cause it or contribute to it, and many treatments exist for it.
-Each person’s experience with chronic knee pain may be different.
+Many conditions can cause or contribute to chronic knee pain, and many treatments exist.
+Each person’s experience with chronic knee pain will be different.

 Temporary knee pain is different from chronic knee pain; many people may experience temporary knee pain as a result of an injury or accident.
 Chronic knee pain rarely goes away without treatment, and it isn’t always attributable to one incident.
 It’s most often the result of several causes or conditions.

 Physical conditions or diseases that can cause knee pain:

 - osteoarthritis: pain, inflammation, and joint destruction caused by degeneration and deterioration of the joint

 - tendinitis: pain in the front of the knee that is made worse when climbing, taking stairs, or walking up an incline

 - bursitis: inflammation caused by the repeated overuse or injury of the knee.

 - chondromalacia patella: damaged cartilage under the kneecap